Reading for progress

 Fundación Leer © Solkes

-Thus, as a team, we were able to transform, adapt and create projects according to new requirements and continue working guided by our mission.
+Thus, as a team, we were able to transform, adapt, and create projects according to new requirements and continue working guided by our mission.

 The literacy process is a continuum that begins in the first years of life and lasts at least as long as schooling lasts.
 Being literate means being able to function in a world where written culture is present daily.